Latest COVID-19 impacts—Qld national parks, state forests and recreation areas. Check the latest information and updates.

 Moreton Island National Park and Recreation Area

-Joint management arrangements are proposed for Mulgumpin’s national park and recreation area between the Quandamooka People and the Queensland Parks and Wildlife Service, which would extend on the successful joint management partnership already in place on Minjerribah (North Stradbroke Island).
+Joint management arrangements are being progressed for Mulgumpin’s national park and recreation area between the Quandamooka People and the Queensland Parks and Wildlife Service, which would extend on the successful joint management partnership already in place on Minjerribah (North Stradbroke Island).

-Read more about visiting Mulgumpin on the Frequently asked questions page.
+Read more about joint management and visiting the island on the frequently asked questions page.

 This page will be updated with new information as management arrangements progress and are implemented on the island.